 Tying recipe with links to the products found below.
 Keep scrolling for the tools used.

-• Bead: Tactical Fly Fisher 2.8mm countersunk silver tungsten bead
+- Bead: Tactical Fly Fisher 2.8mm countersunk or slotted silver tungsten bead